-Everyone gets creeped out at the thought of entering one of these places.
+Everyone dreads the thought of entering one of these places.
 Just being in the vicinity of one can make one feel uncomfortable.
 Even hospitals that are currently active and working have sections of them that feel “creepy” or “deathful”.

 Add to this a building that has been derelict for many years with all the attendant decay and degradation of the building itself and you have a paranormal paradise on your hands.

-You walk into one and the floor is littered with broken coffee cups, old newspapers, overturned chairs, old rotary phones, and maybe an abandoned TV or two.
+You walk into one and find broken coffee cups, old newspapers, overturned chairs, old rotary phones, and maybe an abandoned TV or two.
 The paint is peeling off of the walls, the windows are all shattered and the remaining shards look like broken teeth.

 The air inside is heavy with the stench of decay.
 You could almost cut it with a knife.
 The only light is the weak, feeble beam emanating from your flashlight, which illuminates just enough of the environment to remind you that you’re basically blind and will never be able to detect a threat until it’s right on top of you.

 The worst part of it are the sounds, sometimes so faint as to be almost undetectable, a faint undercurrent of brooding, simmering malevolence, set to explode violently any moment.

 Dripping water, wind howling through empty, cavernous rooms, the scurrying footsteps of rats and other vermin who have taken up residence and last but not least, the sighs and moans of those who can’t bring themselves to move on to the next level.